JMSLab/eventstudyr/issue19_smpath_compare/compare.md

 | --- | --- |
 | ![y_base_R](R/y_base.png) | ![y_base_STATA](STATA/y_base.png) |

+The smoothest path is a flat line at `y=0` for both `R` and `STATA`.
+No numerical optimization is used to find the optimal path in this case.

 ### Outcome `y_smooth_m`

 | R | STATA |
 | --- | --- |
 | ![y_smooth_m_R](R/y_smooth_m.png) | ![y_smooth_m_STATA](STATA/y_smooth_m.png) |

+The smoothest paths are slightly different in this case, which probably reflects different estimated covariance matrices.

+- The exact values of the optimal path in `R` are [here](sm_path_R.log#L64-L74)
+- The exact values of the optimal path in `STATA` are [here](sm_path.log#L142-L160)

+No numerical optimization is used to find the optimal path in this case.

 ### Outcome `y_jump_m`

 | R | STATA |
 | --- | --- |
 | ![y_jump_m_R](R/y_jump_m.png) | ![y_jump_m_STATA](STATA/y_jump_m.png) |

+The smoothest paths are somewhat different in this case as well.

+- The exact values of the optimal path in `R` are [here](sm_path_R.log#L114-L122)
+- The exact values of the optimal path in `STATA` are [here](sm_path.log#L357-L365)

+In this case there is a numerical optimization involved to find the optimal path.

+- In `R` the solver seems to converge without throwing any errors.
+- In `STATA` the function returns is programmed to return a warning.
+  - The full output of the solver is [here](sm_path.log#L216-L351).
+  - The error in the last lines reads `could not calculate numerical derivatives -- discontinuous region with missing values encountered`.